veryl-lang/doc/book/src/05_language_reference/14_generics/02_prototype.md

 ### Alias Module/Interface/Package

-Module alias prototype, interface prototype and package protoype specify identifier name and prototype of a module/interface/pacakge alias.
+Module alias prototype, interface alias prototype and package alias protoype specify identifier name and prototype of a module/interface/pacakge alias.
 Type of an actual alias is restricted by the given prototype.

 ```veryl
 proto module ProtoRamWrapper;